 3. With suitable fuel recycling FNRs can reduce net production of long lived nuclear waste by more than 1000 fold.
 The nuclear properties of sodium allow design of reactors that allow transmutation of long lived high atomic weight elements, such as those contained in used CANDU fuel, into short lived low atomic weight elements, as required for nuclear waste disposal.
 A FNR disposes of nuclear fuel waste generated by other reactor types by fast neutron fissioning of the waste transuranic atoms.

 4. A distinct advantage of FNRs is that they are almost unaffected by slow neutron poisons.
-This feature allows a FNR to be easily power modulated from 8% to 100% of its plate rating by changing its secondary sodium flow rate.
-Hence, unlike CANDU reactors, the thermal output power of a FNR can follow a rapidly changing grid electricity load arising from rapid variations in the output of grid connected intermittent renewable energy generation.
+This feature allows a FNR to be easily power modulated from 8% to 100% of its plate rating by changing its secondary NaK flow rate.
+Hence, unlike CANDU reactors, the thermal output power of a FNR can follow a rapidly changing grid electricity load arising from rapid variations in the uncontrolled output of grid connected intermittent renewable energy generation.
 Note that although the system thermal output power can be rapidly changed the rate of change of power in the FNR fuel assembly is limited by the large thermal mass of the liquid sodium pool.

-5. The primary liquid sodium coolant in a FNR operates at a low pressure rather than a high pressure, which simplifies many reactor design, construction, operation, maintenance and safety issues;
+5. The primary liquid sodium coolant in a FNR operates at a low pressure rather than a high pressure, which simplifies many reactor design, construction, operation, maintenance and safety issues.

 7. Unlike a water cooled reactor in a FNR there is nothing radioactive that can potentially blow up.
 The FNR radio isotope containment system never has to deal with either high pressures or hydrogen production.
 This feature is key to enabling safe urban siting of FNRs.